top of page

 To advance the understanding of the private statuary self-presentation practice in Deir el-Medina’s environment by regrouping and recontextualising the artefacts.

-In line with the new “contextualisation” effort recognised in Deir el-Medina studies by Dorn, Gillen and Polis, less focused on “what the inhabitants did per se” than aimed at “understanding how and why they did it” (2018: 14), the research objectives will pursue the following interdependent questions, related to that practice as traditional, regular, artistic, economic, cultural, and religious activity involving beliefs, ideas, skills, as well as interactions and behaviours:
+In keeping with the “contextualisation” effort underpinning current Deir el-Medina studies, as led by Andreas Dorn, Todd Gillen and Stéphane Polis, less focused on “what the inhabitants did per se” than on “understanding how and whythey did it” (2018: 14), the research objectives comprise the following interdependent questions:

-• What three-dimensional representations did Deir el-Medina’s inhabitants want and design for themselves, in terms of type, material, size, iconography, technique, style, and inscriptions?
+• What statues did Deir el-Medina’s inhabitants want and design for themselves, in terms of type, material, size, iconography, technique, style, and inscriptions?

 • How did they conceptualise, commission, produce, exchange, use, and possibly reuse their statues over time, between village, temple, and necropolis?

-• Why did they do it, with regard to their self-presentation choices towards various audiences in the context of a closely knit community of educated and skilled artists?
+• Why did they make these particular choices for self-presentation, especially in relation to various audiences within such a close-knit community of educated and skilled artists?

 An Opportunity to Open New Paths

-The proposed research encompasses a largely unknown and/or unpublished corpus from an otherwise high-profile site, deploying an already tested, comprehensive analytical methodology on statues in closely knit domestic, cultic, and funerary contexts, and aims to reveal how and why the village’s inhabitants really used statuary to present themselves to a contemporary, otherworldly, and future audience.
-The resulting open-access database as well as the gathered contextual evidence will help scholars working on statuary elsewhere with valuable comparanda and new insights.
+The proposed research gathers a largely unknown and/or unpublished corpus from an otherwise high-profile Egyptian site, deploying an already tested, thoroughgoing analytical methodology on statues in closely knit domestic, cultic, and funerary contexts.
+It should reveal how and why the village’s inhabitants used statuary to present themselves to contemporary and future human audiences, as well as to the next world.
+The resulting open-access database as well as the distinctive contextual evidence should help scholars working on statuary in other contexts by offering valuable comparanda and new insights.

 This research has been supported by